Skip to main content

 Above: A cervical vertebra, superior view.
 (Top) Anatomical model of a cervical vertebra.
 (Bottom) Illustration of a cervical vertebra showing the locations of the spinal cord in the vertebral foramen, spinal nerves, meninges surrounding the spinal cord, and intervertebral disc separating the bodies of articulating vertebrae.

-The first two cervical vertebrae have alternate names to C1 and C2.
-C1 is also called the atlas.
+The first two cervical vertebrae have alternate names to C1 vertebra and C2 vertebra.
+The C1 vertebra is also called the atlas.
 In Greek mythology, Atlas was a titan who held the entire world on his shoulders.
 As the first vertebra in the column, atlas in a sense holds up the skull (similar in shape to Atlas holding up the world).
 The superior articular condyles form a joint (articulation) with the two occipital condyles of the occipital bone of the skull.
-It is this joint between the skull and C1 that enables an individual to nod their head "yes."
-Unlike the other vertebrae, C1 has no body and instead of a spinous process, atlas has a small posterior tubercle.
+It is this joint between the skull and the C1 vertebra that enables an individual to nod their head "yes."
+Unlike the other vertebrae, C1 has no body.
+The C1 vertebra also lacks a spinous process and instead has a small posterior tubercle (a small bump).

 Diagram of C1 atlas